Flats (band)

-Flats are a four-piece punk/sludge metal band from East London (with roots in both Palestine and South Wales also).
+Flats are an English punk/sludge metal band from East London (with roots in both Palestine and South Wales also).
 They have their own imprint, Sweat Shop Records, with their last record released in conjunction with Derrick Birkett's One Little Indian Records (who played in Flux of Pink Indians – an influence on the band's early sound).
 They enjoyed a fast rise to the spotlight being called 'the most important band since the Sex Pistols' by one journalist.

 In 2012, the band went on hiatus due to their lead singer Daniel Devine (estranged son of a Creation Records founder/The Libertines manager Alan McGee) serving a sentence at Pentonville Prison, London.